 The reasons some couples choose to elope is as unique as their love story.

-Large, traditional weddings are expensive and wasteful.
+Large, traditional weddings are expensive.

 For some couples the decision to elope is simply a matter of budget.
 Forward-thinking lovers these days would rather save for a house or epic globe trotting honeymoon than host 150+ friends and relatives for dinner, drinks, and the Cha Cha Slide on the dance floor.
 That doesn’t mean your elopement can’t be luxurious, in fact you can plan and enjoy a higher quality of experience for fewer people than a lower quality for more people.